Metal Forth: Critical reception

-Metal Forth received generally positive reviews from music critics, at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 78, which indicates "generally favorable reviews", based on eight reviews.
+Metal Forth received generally positive reviews from music critics, at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, which indicates "generally favorable reviews", based on nine reviews.

 The album received a score of 7/10 from Clash reviewer Sam Walker-Smart, who described it as "unrelentingly maximalist as fans could hope foran audacious whirlwind of global collaborations, high-gloss chaos, and boundless enthusiasm".
 It was assigned a rating of 8/10 by Blabbermouth, which called it "an audacious delight" and "the snappiest Babymetal release to date".
 Kerrang! gave it a verdict of 4/5 stars, noting that "there are moments of genius here [...] in forging new bonds and attempting to break new ground, Metal Forth's intentions are noble and the executions occasionally excellent".
 It was rated 4/5 by Dork, which referred to it as "complex, polished and unshakeable", and DIY described it as "harmonic and balanced".
 NME gave it 3/5 stars and noted that "while some tracks on Metal Forth showcase the best aspects of each artist, others feel forced, and the end result dilutes the signature sound of the group".
 Sputnikmusic assigned it a rating of 3.2/5 and said that the album "doesn't feel like a new release, and more importantly, it doesn't sound like a Babymetal album".